jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 Meetings held with IMA Dresden highlighted an important consideration regarding the innovation criterion.
 While innovation generally represents a positive attribute in scientific and technological advancement, the context of structural testing for a pioneering aircraft configuration introduces specific constraints.
 For initial validation of novel structural concepts, established methodologies with documented reliability may offer significant advantages over innovative but less-proven approaches.
-This consideration led to a reevaluation of the innovation criterion, effectively inverting its interpretation in the assessment matrix.
+This insight led to a reevaluation of the innovation criterion, effectively inverting its interpretation in the assessment matrix.
 The revised evaluation framework, presented in @tab_33, reflects this adjusted perspective on innovation while maintaining consistent assessment of all other criteria.
 This modification aligns the evaluation matrix more closely with the primary objective of ensuring reliable structural validation for the novel aircraft configuration.

 #figure(